mikeizbicki/ucr-cs100/assignments/lab/lab0-vim/README.md

 ### part 3: the `.vimrc` file

 `vim` stores its settings in a file called `.vimrc` located in your home directory.
-You are required to add ten customizations to this file.
+Your task is to add ten customizations of your choice to this file.

 To edit your `.vimrc` file, run the command:
 ```